-• Pillar 1 quantitative requirements: the amount and quality of capital insurers are required to hold after their assets and liabilities are valued to reflect current market conditions is known as the Solvency Capital Requirement (SCR).
-The SCR is calibrated to ensure firms are sufficiently capitalised to withstand a 1-in-200-year shock over a one-year horizon;

-• Pillar 2 qualitative requirements: firms must meet governance and risk management 17 August 2018: TRAVICEMENTS and the second wet and the second wet and the second sec

-• Pillar 3 reporting and disclosure requirements: reporting requirements cover both Pillar 1 and Pillar 2 information, including disclosure reports to the market and regulatory reporting.
+- Pillar 1 quantitative requirements: the amount and quality of capital insurers are required to hold after their assets and liabilities are valued to reflect current market conditions is known as the Solvency Capital Requirement (SCR).
+The SCR is calibrated to ensure firms are sufficiently capitalised to withstand a 1-in-200-year shock over a one-year horizon; - Pillar 2 qualitative requirements: firms must meet governance and risk management requirements, including the conduct of an Own Risk and Solvency Assessment (ORSA), which must consider the risk profile of the business, compliance with capital requirements and any deviations from the assumptions underlying the SCR; and - Pillar 3 reporting and disclosure requirements: reporting requirements cover both Pillar 1 and Pillar 2 information, including disclosure reports to the market and regulatory reporting.